d2l-ai/d2l-en/chapter_preliminaries/probability.md

 For all intents and purposes this is a risky investment.
 Note that by mathematical convention mean and variance are often referenced as $\mu$ and $\sigma^2$.
-This is particularly common whenever we use it to parametrize a Gaussian distribution.
+This is particularly the case whenever we use it to parametrize a Gaussian distribution.

 In the same way as we introduced expectations